Our firm is experienced with these offenses and can assist you with any

 crime.
 Whether this is your first, second or third weapons offense, or

-if your crime involves additional charges, our criminal defense lawyers
+if your crime involves additional charges, our weapon offense lawyers

 can provide you with the representation you need.